Perfect patties: Where to find London’s best burgers

 Black Bear Burger, across London

 Black Bear’s motto is ‘simple, done well’.
 So, if you’re after a classic cheeseburger taken to the next level, this is your go-to.
-This Canadian-inspired restaurant started life as a stall in Broadway market and now has four permanent sites in Brixton Village, Boxpark Shoreditch, Canary Wharf and a recently opened restaurant in Exmouth Market.
+This Canadian-inspired restaurant started life as a stall in Broadway market and now has permanent sites in Brixton Village, Boxpark Shoreditch, Canary Wharf, Exmouth Market, Victoria and, most recently, Westfield in Shepherd's Bush.
 All meat is sourced from high-welfare farms in the UK, with a blend of dry-aged cuts from Native Breed beef cows used to create patties that are tender and full of flavour.
 But the attention to detail doesn’t stop there.
-Chips are hand-cut on-site, while all condiments, rubs, sauces, pickles, ferments and even the soft serve ice creams, are homemade.
+Chips are hand-cut on-site, while all condiments, rubs, sauces, pickles, ferments and even the soft serve ice creams are homemade.

 Visit blackbearburger.com